ResiduosCodeur/dVPN-assignment/Samarth-task3/setup-documentation.md

 ![alt text](screenshots/structure.png)

-Hardhat is like a specialised development environment fopr building, testing and deploying smart contracts - like how library is a environment for studying, hardhat similarly provides flexibility in developing smart contracts.
+Hardhat is like a specialised development environment for building, testing and deploying smart contracts - like how library is a environment for studying, hardhat similarly provides flexibility in developing smart contracts.

 contracts/ => this is where .sol files are stored and contains core logic for decentralised app. .sol files are basically smart contract source files. scripts/ => this folder holds javascript and typescript files, used for deploying smart contracts to local network